fkotsian/social_jobhunter/README.md

  - applications/day goals
  - "loved companies" goals
  - integration with LinkedIn (see which companies you know people at)

+users can annotate advice

-user can sort by app status, app category
+user can sort applications
+ by status
+ by job category

 user can search jobs by salary, category, or location (need fields for all of these) searchbox above the th (or perhaps IS the th--> is a filter)

-company_size_max and company_size_min in DB for angellist data

-parse all data

-seed db with it

-figure out how to ETL into DB (a job, weekly or so, daily ideally)

 style signin page, perhaps make single-page (signin via AJAX; though then we lose some of the cool functionalities; not really any reason to)